 And seems / to shake / the spheres.

 These first four lines from John Dryden’s poem Alexander’s Feast or the power of music is in iambic dimeter (two feet) and the fifth and the last line is in iambic trimeter as has three feet.

 Example #3 – ”Lucy and Colin” by Thomas Tickell

 The damps/ of death/ bedewed/ his brow;

 He shook,/ he groaned,/ he fell.

-These four lines from Thomas Tickel’s poem Lucy and Colin alternates iambic trimeter with iambic tetrameter as the first and third lines are in iambic tetrameter, containing four feet and second & fourth lines are in iambic trimeter containing three feet.
+These four lines from Thomas Tickel’s poem Lucy and Colin alternate iambic trimeter with iambic tetrameter as the first and third lines are in iambic tetrameter, containing four feet and the second & fourth lines are in iambic trimeter containing three feet.

 Note- Iambic Pentameter is the most common meter used in English poetry.

 - Structure- First stresses and second unstressed syllable.